leolastikka/open_world/README.md

 node ./server/index.js
 ```

+Nice to know
-Game starts on `http://localhost` and works with latest Chrome and Firefox on desktop and mobile.
+* Game starts on `http://localhost` and works with latest Chrome and Firefox on desktop and mobile.
+* Area files are located in /server/resources/areas and can be edited with Tiled map editor.
+* Sprite sheet is located in /client/res/tiles.png and it is used in both the game and the map editor

 Live demo at https://open-world-game.herokuapp.com/